 - auditing and/or administering public funds

-We may share information provided bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+We may share information provided to bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
 Organisations include:

 - the Cabinet Office